redbadger/crux/docs/src/part-2/app_lifecycle.md

 ## Next: the pattern underneath

 Every stage in this lifecycle — `Initializing`, `Onboard`, `Active` — returned an `Outcome`.
 The top-level `update_*` methods all matched on `Status::Continue` vs `Status::Complete(...)`, put the model back where it belongs, and composed commands.
-That's not a coincidence.
-It's the pattern the whole app is built on, all the way down to the individual screen workflows.
-That's what the next chapter is about.
+The same pattern runs all the way down to the individual screen workflows, which the next chapter covers.